Postgraduate Research

 The Centre for Future Engineering has a long-standing recognition for working across the fields of mechanical, aeronautical and civil engineering, robotics and automation and advanced materials.
 Researchers collaborate closely with industry partners and foster interdisciplinary approaches to address real-world engineering challenges.
 As early as in 1987 it had been appointed the home of the National Advanced Robotics Research Centre.
 Research topics investigated by PGRs since that time have included autonomous vehicle development, sustainable construction methods, innovative materials, and advancements in renewable energy technologies, digital innovation, and environmental engineering.

 NERIC’s key areas or research include robotics for intelligent infrastructure, digital automation, and supply chain improvement.
 Working across a range of sectors, the research team addresses robotics and automation, the requirements of net zero, healthcare technologies, vehicle automation and the development of smart cities.
-Please click on the link for more information on NERIC here and to learn more about members of the team here
+Learn more about members of the NERIC team.

 The Energy House Laboratories are one-of-a-kind, world-leading research facilities that are forging the way in making our buildings carbon neutral.